mattstyles/raid/packages/navigator/readme.md

 `Navigator` is a connected component that attaches to the signal, however, sometimes you might want a supplementary component on your view that can react to url changes but is not connected to a history store.

 `RouteMatcher` just implements the route matching algorithm to choose a child without the connectivity that `Navigator` supplies.
+It does require a navigation stack to match against, so pass that in.

 ```js
 import { render } from 'react-dom'